Pasta Bolognese

 Ground beef, onions and garlic getting cooked to make bolognese

-• Whole milk: I recommend sticking with whole milk, rather than swapping in a lighter version.
-It adds a lot of richness to the sauce.
+• Whole milk: I recommend sticking with whole milk rather than swapping in a low-fat or plant-based version.
+If you can’t have dairy, skip this ingredient entirely.

 How to Make Pasta Bolognese

-1. Let it simmer for at least 30 minutes, and preferably one hour.
-Traditional Bolognese in Italy is cooked for around 2 hours.
-That’s because Bolognese gets better the longer it’s cooked, allowing more flavor depth.
+1. Let it simmer for at least 30 minutes but preferably one hour.
+In Italy, Bolognese traditionally cooks for around two hours.
+That’s because Bolognese gets better the longer it’s cooked, allowing it to deepen in flavor.

 2. Stir occasionally.
 To make sure the sauce cooks evenly, be sure to stir it every 10 minutes or so during the simmering time.

-3. Toss the pasta with the Bolognese sauce, instead of serving it on top.
+3. Toss the pasta with the Bolognese sauce instead of serving it on top.
 This may seem like just a preference, but there’s actually a scientific reason behind it.
 When you toss the pasta with the sauce, it allows the sauce to emulsify and thicken, which means it sticks better to the pasta.
-And that means every bite of pasta is adequately coated in this heavenly sauce.
+And that means every bite of pasta is adequately coated in the sauce!

 4. Use fresh herbs.
 While you can start with dried herbs, I highly recommend also adding fresh herbs.
 You can do this before you start the simmering process and/or after you finish cooking the sauce.
-This will liven the pasta dish and add a fresh and aromatic flavor.
+This will liven up the pasta dish and add a fresh, aromatic flavor.

 Bolognese sauce with fresh basil